rejetto/hfs/dev-plugins.md

 The `api` object you get as parameter of the `init` contains the following:

-- `require: function` use this instead of standard `require` function to access modules already loaded by HFS.

 - `getConfig(key: string): any` get config's value set up by using `exports.config`.

 - `setConfig(key: string, value: any)` set config's value set up by using `exports.config`.